NICHD-BSPC/geo_prepper/README.rst

 This is only output for PE data and lists Read 1 and Read 2 fastq files for each sample in two columns.
 This can be used to populate the final ``Paired-end`` section in the GEO submission template.
-For example, for an example RNA-Seq data set, this `paired_end.tsv <templates/rnaseq/paired_end.tsv>`_ is output.
+For example, for an example RNA-Seq data set, this is the output tsv: `<templates/rnaseq/paired_end.tsv>`_

 Example output
 ^^^^^^^^^^^^^^